josmas/UCapp/Readme.md

 #Cordova Integration for Union Capital Boston -- #RHoKBoston14

-This app was created for RHoK Boston 14 and it integrates a meteor based app for [Union Capital Boston](https://github.com/drenfr01/unionCapital).
+This app was created for RHoK Boston 14 and it integrates a meteor based app for Union Capital Boston.
+Find the repo [here](https://github.com/drenfr01/unionCapital).

 ## Background Info for the integration
 There is a github organization that is compiling all available data and